We’ve seen previously that, when we fix an object

 - Yoneda embedding can be used to embed an arbitrary functor category

-Fun(Fun(C, D), Set).
-Figure out how it works on morphisms (which, in this case, are natural transformations).
+[[C, D], Set].
+Figure out how it works on morphisms (which in this case are natural transformations).

 Next: It’s All About Morphisms.

-I’d like to thank Gershom Bazerman for checking my math and logic, and André van Meulebrouck, who has been volunteering his editing help throughout this series of posts.
+I’d like to thank Gershom Bazerman for checking my math and logic.